nilearn/nilearn/doc/building_blocks/data_preparation.rst

    The full example in this section can be found here:
    :doc:`plot_adhd_covariance.py <../auto_examples/plot_adhd_covariance>`

-Usage of :class:`NiftiMapsMasker` and :class:`NiftiLabelsMasker` is very close, and very close to the usage of :class:`NiftiMasker`.
-Only options specific to :class:`NiftiMapsMasker` and :class:`NiftiLabelsMasker` are described in this section.
+Usage of :class:`NiftiMapsMasker` is very close to the usage of :class:`NiftiMasker`.
+Only options specific to :class:`NiftiMapsMasker` are described in this section.

 Nilearn provides several downloaders to get a brain parcellation.
 Load the `MSDL one